DeSantis builds national profile out of Trump’s view - NewsBreak

 Trump has reportedly griped privately about DeSantis’s growing national clout, though both he and DeSantis have denied rumors that their relationship has grown rocky.

-But in one notable change from the past, Politico reported last week that the Florida governor has no plans to seek Trump’s endorsement ahead of the November election.
+But in one notable change from the past, Politico reported this week that the Florida governor has no plans to seek Trump’s endorsement ahead of the November election.

 One Republican donor who has given to both Trump and DeSantis said that the Florida governor had built up his own brand enough to forgo a Trump endorsement, calling it a “calculated decision.”

-A former Trump aide said Trump would almost certainly endorse DeSantis if he sought it out, but added that “it would come with some strings attached.”
+A former Trump aide said that the former president would almost certainly endorse DeSantis if he sought it out, but added that “it would come with some strings attached.”

 “I think he still wants to hear that DeSantis won’t run if he does,” the aide said.
 “I don’t know if that’s part of it, but I think DeSantis has the right idea.
 He’s got enough of a reputation now to where the endorsement just doesn’t matter as much.”